MattTriv/blubberpatrol-apex/README.md

 </p>

 <p>
 When I began this project, I used the Salesforce Developer Console, which is a pretty good tool.
 However, for some reason it was <i>extremely</i> slow to scroll through log files.
 So, I switched to Sublime Text 3 with the MavensMate plugin.
-And that also allowed me to use SourceTree to upload my files to GitHub.
+And that also allowed me to put my files into version control with SourceTree and upload them to GitHub.
 </p>